 - 2010 Dodge Charger SRT-8 – these nitrous-boosted Chargers dragged a vault through the streets, defying physics and making car heists even cooler,

-- 2022 Dodge Charger Daytona SRT EV – the future of muscle cars, this electric beast howls as it challenges the skeptics and ushers in a new era for the franchise.
+- 2022 Dodge Charger Daytona SRT EV – the future of muscle cars, this amazing electric beast howls as it challenges the skeptics and ushers in a new era for the franchise.

 Crossing the Finish Line – Cars, Chaos, and All the Nos We Could Handle